 Amanda is a Senior Lecturer in Psychology and a member of the Department of Psychology in the School of Social Sciences.
 She is a Chartered member of the British Psychological Society (CPsychol).

 Amanda is primarily involved in learning and teaching related to mental health and illness.
-She teaches on the following modules: Contemporary Issues in Mental Heath, Psychology in Context, Psychopathology, Analytical Thinking in Psychology, Professional Practice in Psychology and Research Methods (Qualitative).
+She is module leader for Contemporary Issues in Mental Heath, and Contesting Mental Illness.
+She also teaches on several other modules including Psychology in Context, Analytical Thinking in Psychology, Professional Practice in Psychology and Research Methods (Qualitative).
 Amanda is particularly interested in mental health and wellbeing and supervises a number of undergraduate and post graduate students in related topic areas.
 She is also passionate about using visual methods in qualitative research.

 Amanda is an experienced mental health and health services researcher with a particular interest in mental health and wellbeing.
 She has undertaken mental health research related to topic areas such as sexual health, sexual assault, suicide, self-harm, diabetes, and cancer using various methods of data collection and analyses.